scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

    computing the batch size requires computation (though there are workarounds~\cite{sievert2021improving, balles2016coupling}).

+   Convergence results have been given for adaptive batch sizes~\cite{sievert2021improving, bottou2018optimization, zhou2018new}.
-   Increasing the batch size is a provably good measure that (mathematically) requires far fewer model updates and no more computation than standard SGD for strongly convex functions for training loss~\cite[Ch.~5]{bottou2018optimization}, and all function classes if the batch size is provided by an oracle (or approximated accurately)~\cite{sievert2021improving}.
+   Increasing the batch size is a provably good measure that requires far fewer model updates and no more computation than standard SGD for strongly convex functions~\cite[Ch.~5]{bottou2018optimization}, and all function classes if the batch size is provided by an oracle~\cite{sievert2021improving}.
    Convergence proofs have also been given for the \emph{passively} increasing the batch size, both for strongly convex functions~\cite[Ch.~5]{bottou2018optimization} and for non-convex functions~\cite{zhou2018new}.
 Both of these methods require fewer model updates than SGD \emph{and} do not increase the number of gradient computations.